Joseph Cattarinich

 Joseph Jean Étienne Stanislas Cattarinich (November 13, 1881 – December 7, 1938), was a Canadian professional Ice hockey player, and co-owner of horse racing tracks in Canada and the United States as well as a co-owner of the Montreal Canadiens of the National Hockey League.

 Biography

-Joseph Cattarinich's father was a Croatian sailor.
-Cattarinich was originally spelt Katarinić, and other immediate surnames in the family tree included Bradicic and Nikolić.
-He went to sea with fellow Croats Zaninovich, Soussich, and Lukinovilch.
-He visited Greenland and Russian islands with them and others.

 Sports career

 Cattarinich grew up in Quebec City and played ice hockey and lacrosse as a young man.
 Later, he lived in Levis near Quebec City.
 He is best known as the first goaltender of the professional Montreal Canadiens, then known as 'Les Canadiens', playing for the team during the inaugural 1910 National Hockey Association (NHA) season.
 He retired after Georges Vézina shut out Cattarinich's club in a game with Vézina's amateur Chicoutimi team (the Canadiens had been on a pre-season barnstorming tour to promote the upcoming season of the NHA.
 He was so impressed that he recommended the Canadiens sign Vézina and voluntarily stepped down from his place on the team.
 In those days, ice hockey teams carried only one goaltender, as a rule.